 27 January - Holocaust Memorial Day

 Commemorates the victims and survivors of the Holocaust and other genocides, advocating for reflection on and intolerance to discrimination.
-The theme for 2025 is ‘For a Better Future’.
+The theme for 2026 is ‘Bridging Generations’.

 View more information on Holocaust Memorial Day

 A month-long annual celebration recognising the history, struggles and achievements of the LGBT+ community, promoting equality and inclusion.
-The theme for 2025 is ‘Activism and Social Change’.
+The theme for 2026 is ‘Science & Innovation’.

 • Power To Be Out (POUT) - A lesbian, gay, bisexual and transgender youth group.
 It provides a confidential support service for young people up to age 25 in the local area.